 “Although Steinmetz has the royalty flow, Octea does not have any ownership claim.”

 LIFE OF KARL

 Smithson is one of the many former De Beers people going about finding diamonds on their own.
-He listed Stellar Diamonds through the reverse takeover of West African Diamonds, raising over $15m while at the firm.
-A geology graduate of Kingston University in the UK, he is credited with finding high-quality diamonds in Botswana, Zimbabwe, Sierra Leone and Liberia.
+He listed Stellar Diamonds through the reverse takeover of West African Diamonds raising over $15m whilst at the firm.
+A geology graduate of Kingston University in the UK, he is credited with finding high quality diamonds in Botswana, Zimbabwe, Sierra Leon and Liberia.
 He was awarded the Old Mutual Gold Medal for services.